 Interest rate period — This refers to the period of time the interest will be charged.
 For instance, if your loan is paid back 12 months and one day after you receive the money, you may have to pay 18 or 24 months of interest.

 There will be a minimum amount of interest time charged.
-Most lawsuit funding companies charge a minimum of 12 months interest after which the minimum period of time may be 6 or 12 months.
+Most lawsuit funding companies charge a minimum of 12 months interest after which the minimum period of time could be 6 or 12 months.

 For instance, if you pay back your loan two months later you may still have to pay 12 months interest.
 If your lawsuit loan company charges a minimum of 12 months interest and a minimum of 6 months after that, you will pay 24 months interest if your loan is paid back more than 18 months after you receive the money.

 Compounding — Compounding is the interest calculated on the initial principal and also on the accumulated interest of the previous periods.
 You will want to know if the interest is compounded monthly, biannually or annually.

 The more frequently the interest rate is compounded, the more it will cost you.
 In other words, annually is best.